-To date, the processes captured by intravital microscopy technique represent very short time scales (minutes to hours) and occur over very small length scales (100 $\mu m).$ Intravital microscopy therefore captures a relatively small region of an entire LN, which can be larger than 1 cm3 (and during infection grows even larger) and over a relatively brief time slice of an adaptive immune response that occurs over days to weeks.
+Unfortunately the processes captured via intravital microscopy technique represent very short time scales (minutes to hours) and occur over very small length scales (100 $\mu$ m).
+Intravital microscopy therefore captures a relatively small region of an entire LN, which can be larger than 1 cm (and during infection grows even larger) and over a relatively brief time slice of an adaptive immune response that occurs over days to weeks.
 Further, simultaneous assessment of the processes occurring at different biological scales and time scales cannot be made by microscopy studies at this point.
 Image analysis is also time-consuming and complicated (55).
-As a result, many details regarding human LNs and the role these structures play in determining the outcome of the immune response remain to be elucidated (43).
+As a result many details regarding human LNs and the role these structures play in determining the outcome of the immune response remain to be elucidated (43).

-The anatomy of the LN is important in discerning not only antigen presentation events but also requirements for trafficking into and out of the node.
-The structure and composition of HEVs determine T-cell entry into the LN (43, 64).
-During inflammation, cells that would normally exit from the LN might be blocked (65), leading to a sudden increase in cell numbers within the LN.
+The anatomy of the LN is important in discerning not only antigen presentation events but requirements for trafficking into and out of the node.
+The structure and composition of HEVs determine T cell entry into the LN (43, 61).
+During inflammation cells that would normally exit from the LN might be blocked (62), leading to a sudden increase in cell numbers within the LN.
 While T cells enter through HEVs, DCs enter through the afferent lymphatics.
-After entry, DCs position themselves around HEVs (66, 67), allowing for efficient scanning by T cells immediately upon entry.
-Thus, the dynamic processes of trafficking into and out of the LN can greatly enhance the opportunity for antigen presentation to occur as well as determine its success (68).
+After entry DCs position themselves around HEVs (63, 64), allowing for efficient scanning by T cells immediately upon entry.
+Thus the dynamic processes of trafficking into and out of the LN can greatly enhance the opportunity for antigen presentation to occur as well as determine its success (65).